 Obstructive azoospermia occurs when sperm is being produced in the testes but cannot be found in the semen because of a blockage in the male reproductive tract.
 The good news is that in most cases of obstructive azoospermia, sperm can be recovered through microsurgery and used in an IVF-ICSI treatment.

 - Hernia surgery

-When the cause of Male Infertility is Obstructive Azoospermia, the simplest procedure is TESA followed by IVF-ICSI treatment.
+When the cause of male infertility is obstructive azoospermia, the simplest procedure is TESA followed by IVF-ICSI treatment.
 In these cases, sperm is likely to be recovered.
-If you are looking for permanent treatment, depending on the cause of the obstruction, you may be able to recover.
-In order to learn which treatment options are available to you, book an appointment today to discuss previous results with our physicians or to have a semen analysis completed.
+Depending on the cause of the obstruction, there may be permanent treatments available to you.